thoas/django-metadata/README.rst

 Usage
 -----

-With django-metadata you can attach metadata to any Django models.
+With ``django-metadata`` you can attach metadata to any Django models.

-Currently only Redis_ is supported.
+Currently only Redis_ is supported with only redis-py_ as backend.

 Let's say you have this model: ::